venksrid001/cowrie/architecture-design.md

 ### 4. Architectural Views

-(5 sub-sections of 2 pages each sub-section, per 42010, 5.5, 5.6, with reference to Annex F of both 12207 and 15288)

-Describe your system's architecture in a series of architectural views, each view corresponding to one viewpoint.

-You should include views from the following viewpoints (from Kruchten's 4+1 model):

- * Logical
- * Development
- * Process
- * Physical
- * Scenarios - present scenarios illustrating how two of your most important use cases are supported by your architecture

-As appropriate you should include the following viewpoints:

- * Circuit Architecture
- * Hardware Architecture

-Each architectural view should include at least one architectural model.
-If architectural models are shared across views, refer back to the first occurrence of that model in your document, rather than including a separate section for the architectural models.

 ### 4.1 Logical

 ### 4.1.1 State Flow diagram

 To get a good understanding of our projects modular interactions, as well as how the user interacts with our program.
 A diagram, in this case, a state flow diagram will be used to show transitions between states.
 State flow diagrams consist of multiple states and transitions.
 States signify an event that occurs, sometimes, these events will contain internal activities that manipulate the data.
 These states are connected by transitions.
 Transitions are the "connection" between different states.
 These transitions will also have labels defining what conditions need to be met before the transition can occur.
 The following is a state flow diagram of our cowrie project.

 The lefthand side of the diagram represents the attacker's starting input.
 In the initial state our attacker starts in the attacker shell.
 From there, the attacker connects to our cowrie server.
 From there, everything they type within the console is logged.
 This continues until the attacker exits from their shell, at which point, the log files in cowrie are updated.